pensjonatus/flash-fiction/blog/the-holy-lock.md

 ---
-title: 'The Holy Lock'
+title: The Holy Lock
 date: '2017-07-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The knight's body fell to the stone floor with a rattle of armor.
 Useless.
 The